-The Marshall SIR #39 is a legendary amplifier amp of massive historical importance in the music world.
-Find out some of the HISTORY behind this amp and where it is now - is that REALLY #39 pictured on this page?
+The Marshall SIR #39 is legendary amplifier amp of historical importance.
+Find out some of the HISTORY behind this amp and where it is now.
+Is that REALLY #39 pictured below?

-Will the REAL @Appetite' SLASH Amp make itself known - A History
+Marshall AFD100 Slash Amp History - Will the REAL 'Appetite' SLASH Amp make itself known - A History

 But first.. is this the #39 amp used by Slash for that momentous recording..